zedlopez/ifm/Writing with Inform.md

 ^^{tables: creating multiple things with a table} ^^{things+kind+: creating: multiple things with a table} ^^{properties: defining properties with a table} ^^{defining: things: multiply using tables} ^^{tables: defining multiple kinds with a table} ^^{kinds: defining: multiple kinds with a table} ^^{defining: kinds: multiply using tables}

-Suppose we need to create a collection of items which differ in their properties, but are basically part of a larger pattern.
-For instance, here we set up what we need to make a collection of coloured shirts:
+Suppose we need to create a collection of objects which differ in their properties, but are basically part of a larger pattern.
+(Usually these objects will be things, but they don't have to be.)
+For instance, suppose we want a collection of coloured shirts:

 ``` inform7
 A jersey is a kind of thing.
 A jersey is wearable.
 A jersey has a number called year established.
 A jersey has a text called citation.
 The description of a jersey is "Since [year established], the Tour de France has awarded this jersey to the [citation]."